 Extras: $1,200 to $4,000

-Ventilation will need to be addressed in your new master bathroom.
+Ventilation will need to be addressed in your new primary bathroom.
 You can use fans and windows for ventilation, but their costs need to be added to your budget.

 Ventilation fans will cost an average of $1200 to install with ducting, and if your city codes allow you can vent directly to the exterior wall without ducting to save some money.